msrajawat298/msrajawat298.github.io/Terraform/Readme.md

   - Prefix: `_terraform_refresh`
   - Command: `terraform refresh`
   - Description: Update the state file to match the real-world resources.
 Useful when changes are made outside of Terraform.

+if you need to apply the changes to an existing resource, you can use the -target option to specify which resource to apply the changes to.
+For example:

+terraform apply -target=aws_instance.example_instance_myk

 Feel free to contribute, raise issues, or explore the modules for your AWS infrastructure needs!